 The second type of technician is a commercial installer.
 They tend to work on large projects, municipal or otherwise, that are part of large solar power initiatives.
 This includes large solar farms (or solar parks) , which are power stations that feed directly into the electricity grid.
 This is solar power on a larger scale, so while no roofing expertise is needed, there is a need for additional knowledge specific to this type of work.

 The ultimate salary data source for any occupation in the United States is the U.S. Bureau of Labor Statistics (BLS).
 The BLS is part of the U.S. Department of Labor, and collects real payroll data from around the country.
 Because the Solar Energy industry is relatively new, the BLS currently does not keep statistics specific to the Solar Technician occupation.
-They have started to collect this data as of 2012, but it is not available yet.
-As that data becomes available in the future, we will be sure to keep this page updated with the latest information.
+They started to collect this data as of 2012.
+According to the BLS, the average Solar Photovoltaic Installer/Solar Technicians made $46,470 per year or $22.34 an hour in 2020.

-According to industry experts, however, Solar Photovoltaic Installers generally start at a salary of $30,000 to $40,000 annually.
-This number can increase depending on other qualifications, such as a General Contractor license, or additional Solar Energy certifications.
+According to industry experts Solar Photovoltaic Installers generally start at a salary of $30,000 to $40,000 annually in 2012.
+As you can see, this number has jumped considerably and is good news for installers entering the field as solar energy shows no signs of slowing down.
+These numbers can increase depending on other qualifications, such as a General Contractor license, or additional Solar Energy certifications.

 Many industries have certifications that are highly regarded, and can often times correlate to higher levels of pay.
 When it comes to residential installers, this additional certification usually takes the form of a General Contractor license.
 This demonstrates to any homeowner who may hire you that you have the electrical, roofing, and solar panel expertise needed to complete their project successfully.
 There are also roof-specific certifications offered by leading solar technology schools, which focus on the skills necessary to install a solar panel system on a rooftop.